 The good news is that sparkling water is an excellent drink to enjoy on a daily basis.
-It’s a great alternative to soda since it’s calorie and sugar free, but gives you that same effervescent mouthfeel.
-Even if you’re a diet soda drinker, you might want to consider making the switch to sparkling water, since diet soda has been been linked to many health implications including strokes and dementia.
-Choosing brands like Stellar Seltzer that are free of artificial sugar and food coloring keeps you in the clear for any negative health effects from your bubbly habit.
-Or, if you're looking to kick your coffee habit but still want to jumpstart your day with a refreshing beverage (and a hit of caffeine), check out Phocus.
+It’s a great alternative to soda since it’s calorie- and sugar-free, but gives you that same effervescent mouthfeel.
+Even if you’re a diet soda drinker, you might want to consider making the switch to sparkling water, since diet soda has been been linked to negative health implications.
+Choosing brands like La Croix that are free of artificial sugar and food coloring keeps you in the clear for any negative health effects from your bubbly habit.

 There is some evidence that drinking sparkling water could be worsening your tooth sensitivity.
-All carbonated water, even unflavored, contains carbonic acid (that’s what makes it carbonated).
-The added acidity can cause enamel erosion, although opinions differ on how much you’d have to drink to make a noticeable difference.
+All carbonated water, even when unflavored, contains carbonic acid (that’s what makes it carbonated).
+According to Heather Kunen, DDS, MS, a New York-based orthodontist, the added acidity can cause enamel erosion.
 To be safe, or if you already suffer from sensitive teeth, you can use a straw to avoid the water touching your teeth and consider brushing after drinking or washing down with some regular water.

 Drinking carbonated beverages during exercise probably isn’t the best idea, as they can cause discomfort and burping during vigorous activity.
 Stick to plain ol’ water during your workout, and enjoy a sparkling water after as a refreshing treat.

-If you have Irritable Bowel Syndrome (IBS) or a sensitive GI system, the acidity and bubbles in sparkling water can worsen inflammation.
-While it won’t cause IBS, it could lead to a flare-up, so it’s best to steer clear to be on the safe side.
+If you have Irritable Bowel Syndrome (IBS) or a sensitive GI system, the acidity and bubbles in sparkling water can worsen inflammation, says Linda Lee, MD, chief of staff at John's Hopkins Aramco Healthcare and associate professor of medicine.
+While it won’t cause IBS, it could lead to a flare-up or discomfort, so it’s best to steer clear to be on the safe side.

 The takeaway here is that the downsides of drinking sparkling water are pretty minimal unless you fall into one of the groups mentioned above.
-So go on, crack open a can, and toast to a healthy and healthy hydrated summer!
+So go ahead—crack open a can and toast to a healthy and healthy hydrated summer.